PostHog/posthog.com/contents/blog/give-back-friday-2021.md

 Black Friday is normally an occasion to shop around for a new TV or mobile phone.
 But we wanted to do something a little different; something to celebrate and support the open source community which we both rely upon and are proud to be part of.

-So, we’re announcing our Give Back Friday campaign. **For every GitHub star we receive on [the PostHog repo](https://github.com/PostHog/posthog) between 00:00 on Black Friday and 23:59 on Cyber Monday we’ll donate $5 USD across eight handpicked open-source projects.** We'll donate a maximum of $50,000 to these projects in total.
+So, we’re announcing our Give Back Friday campaign. **For every GitHub star we receive on [the PostHog repo](https://github.com/PostHog/posthog) between 00:00 on Black Friday and 23:59 on Cyber Monday we’ll donate $5 USD across seven handpicked open-source projects.** We'll donate a maximum of $50,000 to these projects in total.

 ## Who gets the money?